yaptide/docs/docs/scoring.md

 ## Scoring output

-To define scoring output we switch to SCORING tab i the right menu of Editor view.
+To define scoring output we switch to SCORING tab in the right menu of Editor view.

 ![Scoring tab](assets/scoring/scoring_tab.png)